-Well gang, I’ve just gotten back from my mini vacation over in Corpus Christi, Texas.
+Well gang, I’ve just gotten back from my mini vacation (in 2019) over in Corpus Christi, Texas.
 I basically goofed off for the most part.
-I also took brought along my 6-pack of Golden Open acrylic paints.
+Also I took brought along my 6-pack of Golden Open acrylic paints.

 A Perfect Snap-Shot

 For the past couple of nights, the area received pretty good doses of rain.
 With that comes lots of small pools of standing water.
 While wandering around North Beach, I found the perfect seagull picture, and it posed for me for a good couple of minutes.
 I used my iPhone 8 for the photographs.

 Later on in my room (after realizing that there was nothing to do), I downloaded the photo to my MacBook.
 Then I pulled out my sketchbook, pencil, Golden Open Acrylics, and a water brush.
 And I began my work.

 Sidebar: About Golden Acrylics